12 Best Squat Rack Exercises You Should Try

 Bench Press

-1. Position a flat bench inside the squat rack with the head of the bench in line with the barbell racking position.
+1. Position a weight bench inside the rack with the head of the bench in line with the barbell racking position.

 2. Place a barbell on the rack, making sure it is centered.